 - Access to wider markets and tenders

 The Internet Watch Foundation was launched in September 1996 to combat the problem of illegal material on the internet, with particular reference to child pornography.
-It is an independent organization set up to implement proposals jointly agreed by the Government and police and two major UK organizations representing internet service providers - ISPA and LINX.
+It is an independent organisation set up to implement proposals jointly agreed by the Government and police and two major UK organisations representing internet service providers - ISPA and LINX.

 The Home Office Hi Tech Crime Team and Ofcom sponsored the development of a standard and Kitemark scheme for internet service providers and software products with the objective of protecting children from undesirable features of internet technology.

 The project was a collaboration involving BSI as the UK's National Standards Body, the Home Office, Ofcom and representatives of ISPs and application developers to raise the standard of filtering, monitoring and blocking applications for the UK market .